 Become a Sponsor

-If you host multiple trainings per year, consider becoming a Sponsor.
+If you host multiple trainings per year, consider becoming an approved Sponsor.
 Sponsors help make professional development easy and efficient by hiring qualified instructors and streamlining the training documentation process.
 You’ll play a valuable role by making it easy for professionals to earn training hours and document their achievement.

-Contact our staff to become a Sponsor and promote your event in our Calendar.
+Contact your Northern Lights Resource Advisor to become a Sponsor and promote your event in our Calendar.